MArhamAA1422/b6-learning/ts/totalts.md

 ### TS as Linter
 Inside the `tsconfig.json` file, there's an option called `noEmit` that tells `tsc` whether or not to emit JavaScript files.

+## Essential Types and Annotations

+### Basic Annotations

+One of the most common things you'll need to do as a TypeScript developer is **to annotate your code**.
+Annotations tell TypeScript what type something is supposed to be.

+Annotations will often use a `:` - this is used to tell TypeScript that a variable or function parameter is of a certain type.

+One of the most important annotations you'll use is for **function parameters**.

+### Basic Types
+string, number, boolean, symbol, bigint, null, undefined

+#### Function Parameters Always Need Annotations

+TypeScript can't tell from a function parameter alone what type it's supposed to be.
+When you don't annotate it, it defaults the type to `any` - a scary, unsafe type.